Key Takeaway

 BPC-157 is widely available online from vendors marketing it as a "research chemical" or "for research purposes only."
 We strongly advise against purchasing BPC-157 from these sources for several reasons:

-- Quality concerns: Research chemical vendors are not held to pharmaceutical standards.
+- Quality concerns: Research chemical vendors aren't held to pharmaceutical standards.
 Products may contain incorrect doses, impurities, or entirely different substances

-- No medical oversight: Purchasing from these vendors bypasses the physician consultation that is essential for safe peptide therapy
+- No medical oversight: Purchasing from these vendors bypasses the physician consultation that's important for safe peptide therapy

-- Legal risk: While buying research chemicals is not inherently illegal, using them for self-administration without a prescription exists in a legal gray area
+- Legal risk: While buying research chemicals isn't inherently illegal, using them for self-administration without a prescription exists in a legal gray area

 - No recourse: If a product is contaminated or causes harm, you have limited legal recourse with unregulated vendors